pkking/quick-mirror-openeuler/README.rst

 Options
 -------

--a  Always check the file list.
-This disables the optimization in which the
+-a  Always check the file list, and always check in all modules.
+This disables
-    file list isn't processed at all if it hasn't changed from the local copy.
-    Useful if you believe that some files have gone missing from your repository and you want to force them to be fetched.
+    the optimization in which the file list isn't processed at all if it hasn't changed from the local copy.
+Useful if you believe that some files have gone missing from your repository and you want to force them to be fetched, or if you want to force a checkin.

 -c  Configuration file to use.